orlov-vo/ramodel/README.md

 ## Quick Start

-### 1. Install the framework from NPM
+### 1. Install the library from NPM

-Execute this command in your project to install the framework as new dependency:
+Execute this command in your project to install the library as new dependency:

 ```sh
 npm install --save ramodel